Collective-work/Automated-release-notes/README.md

 # Automated release notes

-🚀 10x your release process
+🚀 10x your release note process

 ✌️ Went from spending **~2h** to do nice release notes for the whole company -> to **15 mins**